C++ Vocabulary Types

 Use expected when:

-1. The function might fail in a small number of well-defined ways.
+1. Function might fail in a small number of well-defined ways.

-2. Callers should handle the error inline (not propagate via exceptions).
+2. Callers should handle inline (not propagate via exceptions).

-3. You need the error reason, not just "failed."
+3. You need error reason, not just "failed."

 8. Decision Guide